 AMIS Board Members

-Lois Annich, Vice President | Lois Annich is a Professional Certified Coach in the International Coaching Federation who serves leaders in business, healthcare, education, faith communities and non-profits.
+Lois Annich, President | Lois is an Executive Leadership Coach serving leaders in business, healthcare, education, faith communities and non-profits.
 A graduate of Yale Divinity School, Lois has done post-graduate work at The Gestalt Institute of Cleveland and The Cleveland Center for Cognitive Therapy.
-She is passionately committed to social justice and civic engagement, a student of healthy cultures and what makes them tick, and a teacher of resilience in the face of great challenges.
+She is passionately committed to social justice and civic engagement and a teacher of resilience in the face of great challenges.
 Her career has been a rich blend of parish ministry, chaplaincy, pastoral counseling, consulting, and coaching.
+Lois takes unending delight in her husband, children, grandchildren, and sweet rescue dog!

 Gary Benjammin | Gary is a retired attorney and former Magistrate for the City of Cleveland Heights.
 For over 30 years he practiced in downtown Detroit, Michigan doing civil rights cases including class actions against the City of Detroit and State of Michigan.
 Gary and his wife, Melody Hart, have 4 children three of whom live in Northeast Ohio and one in New York City.
 Gary and Melody sponsored a Haitian asylum seeker, Ansly Damus, who has lived with them for one year while he sought asylum.
 Gary is active in the Greater Cleveland Congregations organization as a member of the Management Team and the Core Team at Trinity Cathedral.
 He also teaches law at Wayne State University Law School in downtown Detroit.